aratetete0619/NexusX/README.md

 2. Enter the keyword you want to search in the search bar.
 3. From the search results, select the "connection" you want to visualize.
 4. A diagram visualizing the "connection" is displayed.
-5. You can save the diagram or share it on social media.
+5. You can save the diagram or share it on social media.(In progress)

 ## Architecture